rida0111/Driving-Licenses-Management/README.md

 - **License Forms** → Issue, renew, replace, and view license history.
 - **Application Type Form** → Manage types of applications.
 - **Application Test Form** → Manage test-related operations.

-## 🔹 Database 🗄️
-- The project includes a **Database folder** containing SQL Server scripts.
-- These scripts can be used to create and set up the required database structure and seed initial data.